 |Peregrine Gaming Glove

 The Peregrine is a well-established glove targeted towards the gaming community.
-It uses variable-position touch detection (likely via a programmable analog voltage range set) and conductive thread throughout.
-The glove has 18 touch points and 3 “activator pads” which can generate 30 unique operations.
+It uses variable-position touch detection (likely via a programmable analog voltage range set) and wound stainless steel wires throughout.
+The glove has 18 touch points and 3 “activator pads” which can generate over 30 unique operations.
 It does not have any motion-based mouse control though.
 The build quality of this glove is nice; it looks great and reportedly performs well.
-Of all the gloves in this list, this is the one I will most try to emulate in terms of quality and reliability.
 The major differences between this and the Keyglove: motion-based control, wireless operation, internal feedback, sensor technology and quantity (and therefore full keyboard suitability), and target market.
 It’s also currently only available in a non-wireless, left-hand orientation, though wireless and right-handed versions are not a future impossibility.
 It costs $150 at the moment.

 The KITTY input device from kittytech.com is another design.
 KITTY stands for “Keyboard Independent Touch Typing.”
 This is a unique kind of glove device which was originally designed for both hands and made to be easy for people who are already good at touch typing.
 It is not quite like any of the other above mentioned devices, but it is similar in some ways to the Keyglove.
 The KITTY tries to emulate the QWERTY muscle movements as closely as possible to work with people who already know how to touch type with a real keyboard.
 As most of the other gloves here, this does not have any mouse control.